CATcher-org/CATcher/docs/developer-notes.md

 #### Troubleshooting conflicts between the versions of the browser and browser driver

-If tests are not correctly carried out in your local machine due to outdated Browser Drivers (e.g. ChromeDriver, GeckoDriver) a possible solution is to run `webdriver-manager update` which will attempt to update all local drivers to the latest version and should help mitigate any incompatibility issues.
-If you are still unable to run the E2E tests, please check that the Browser itself is up-to-date and re-run the webdriver command post-browser update.
+If tests fail on your machine due to mismatches between the versions of the browser and the browser driver, you can use the [`webdriver-manager`](https://github.com/angular/webdriver-manager#readme) tool to install the right version of the driver.
+By default, running `webdriver-manager update` updates all drivers to the latest version, but particular versions can be specified as options.

 **TO NOTE:**
 - Relevant Browsers must be installed prior to running tests (i.e. Chrome, Firefox).